 Corticosteroid injections are rarely used for TMD, although they may be recommended for more severe cases, predominantly when the disorder is caused by inflammatory conditions such as

-.
+or degenerative.
 The corticosteroid medication can help decrease inflammation and pain in the joint.

 In this therapy, the affected joint is injected with a solution containing a corticosteroid, such as: MethylprednisoloneTriamcinolone